 - A. Dean's List.
 At the end of each term, a Dean's List is compiled recognizing those students who have distinguished themselves by an outstanding record of academic achievement for the semester just ended.
 To qualify for the Dean's List, a student must have completed at least 12 credit hours of college-level courses during the term and earned a GPA of 3.00 or higher with no grade of "F".
 This accomplishment will be noted on their permanent academic record. - B. Commencement Academic Honors.
 Academic Honors are bestowed on students at graduation who earn the associates degree, in recognition of outstanding academic performance.
 Three levels of distinction are recognized: Summa Cum Laude, Magna Cum Laude, and Cum Laude.
-In order to graduate with the distinction of Summa Cum

-Laude, the student must have maintained a cumulative GPA of 3.90 to 4.00.
+In order to graduate with the distinction of Summa Cum Laude, the student must have maintained a cumulative GPA of 3.90 to 4.00.
 The degree is conferred Magna Cum Laude on students who have earned a cumulative GPA of 3.60 to 3.89.
 Finally, students who earn a cumulative GPA of 3.35 to 3.59 are graduated Cum Laude.
-Academic honors are engraved on the recipient's diploma, noted in the commencement program, and posted on the student's permanent academic record.

-- C. Honors Program.
-The College maintains an active Honors Program.
-Special courses and activities are developed for advanced students.
-Students who would like to participate in the Honors Program may contact the director and make application.
-There are three categories of admission to the Honors Program: continuing students, part-time students and graduating high school seniors.
-All participants must have a 3.0 cumulative GPA.
-Continuing students must have completed all developmental studies requirements.
-Part-time students, in addition to having completed developmental studies requirements, must have completed at least 12 college-level credit hours of study.
-High school students must have an ACT of 21 or better.
-All high school valedictorians and salutatorians are eligible to participate in the Honors Program.
-To graduate with an Honors Degree, a student must complete a minimum of 15 hours with Honors credit, including HONR 1110.
-ENGL 2760 is required of students who pursue AA or AS Degrees and expect to transfer. - D. Honor Societies.
+Academic honors are engraved on the recipient's diploma, noted in the commencement program, and posted on the student's permanent academic record. - C. Honors Academy.
+The College supports an Honors Academy designed to ensure the best possible education for students who wish to pursue educational enrichment both in and out of the classroom.
+The Academy is especially directed toward students who want more out of college than mere grades.
+Our program highlights academic achievement and creative talent, provides educational opportunities for exceptional students, and continuously works toward raising the intellectual and cultural climate of the college community.
+Although Honors classes are open to all students, there are requirements for students who wish to be full members of the Academy: recently graduated high school students should have a 3.0 high school GPA or a composite score of 21 or better on the ACT.
+Current Southwest students must have completed all academic developmental courses and have at least a 3.0 GPA with 12 college credits.
+Students who wish to earn an Honors Diploma must complete a minimum of 15 hours with Honors credit, including Honors Inquiry (HONR 1110).
+Students wishing to apply should contact the director of the Honors Academy.

+- D. Honor Societies.
 Honor societies are national organizations dedicated to the promotion of excellence in academic pursuits, leadership development, and service to community.
 In support of these endeavors, Southwest Tennessee Community College maintains an active chapter of Phi Theta Kappa.
 The chapter requires that students have a 3.5 cumulative grade point average on at least 12 hours to be eligible for induction, have demonstrated leadership ability, and have a record of service to community and neighbor.
 A student must maintain a GPA of 3.25 to maintain membership.
-Phi Theta Kappa gold stoles may be worn during the graduation ceremony.

-E. The Honors Degree: To graduate with an honors degree, a student must complete a minimum of 15 hours with Honors credit, including HONR 1110.
-Other credits can be gained through either honors courses or contracted honors.
+Phi Theta Kappa gold stoles may be worn during the graduation ceremony. - E. Honors Distinction: To graduate with honors, a student must complete a minimum of 15 hours with Honors credit, including HONR 1110.
+Other credits can be gained through either Honors courses or contracted honors courses.